Contact Us Today (424) 372-3112

 Horizontal Gaze Nystagmus Test

-Known as “HGN,” it's an eye examination and frequently the first test used by a police.
-In fact, highly experienced officers rely heavily on the result of this test.
+Known as “HGN,” it's an eye examination and frequently the first test used by police.
+Highly experienced officers rely heavily on the results of this test.
 It involves the tip of their pin and a request to follow it as they move it from side to side and up and down.
 For someone who is intoxicated, their eyes will normally display a jerking motion as they follow the pen – which is called “nystagmus” – an involuntary movement of the eyes.

 Walk and Turn Test

-This infamous filed sobriety test is designed to determine coordination and ability to follow instructions.
+This infamous field sobriety test is designed to determine coordination and the ability to follow instructions.
 Almost everyone knows that a police officer will ask you to follow a straight line for several steps, heel to toe, pivot and return.
 Many can't perform this test well under normal circumstances.

 One-leg Stand Test

-Even harder than the walk and turn tests, this one is normally hard for someone completely sober people.
+Even harder than the walk-and-turn tests, this one is normally hard for someone completely sober people.
 The officer will normally ask the driver to stand straight, hands by your side, and then lift one leg six inches off the ground – counting “one-thousand one” until told to stop.
-Police are observing if you sway, hop, lose your balance, and ability to follow their instructions.
+Police are observing if you sway, hop, lose your balance, and have the ability to follow their instructions.

 Finger-to-Nose Test

 Another infamous field sobriety test.
-This one is based on a theory that someone who is intoxicated will find it difficult to touch their finger to their nose several times with their eyes closed and head titled back.
+This one is based on a theory that someone who is intoxicated will find it difficult to touch their finger to their nose several times with their eyes closed and their head tilted back.
 It's also designed to evaluate your ability to follow instructions.

 Alphabet Test

-This FST seems easy as who could not recite the alphabet?
-However, anyone who is intoxicated person will normally find it very hard to stay focused long enough say the entire alphabet from A-Z – without missing some letters or forgetting their place in the alphabet.
-Many police will make it even harder by asking you to start and stop with certain letters, such as start with “D” and stop at “S.”
+This FST seems easy, as who could not recite the alphabet?
+However, anyone who is intoxicated will normally find it very hard to stay focused long enough to say the entire alphabet from A to Z without missing some letters or forgetting their place in the alphabet.
+Many police will make it even harder by asking you to start and stop with certain letters, such as starting with “D” and stopping at “S.”

-While most of these FST's are used, only the first 3 listed are considered “standardized” by the NHTSA.
-Field sobriety tests can be difficult even someone who is not under the influence of anything.
-Additionally, FST's are subject to the officer's interpretation and other outside influences.
+While most of these FSTs are used, only the first 3 listed are considered “standardized” by the NHTSA.
+Field sobriety tests can be complex even someone who is not under the influence of anything.
+Additionally, FSTs are subject to the officer's interpretation and other outside influences.

 Can You Pass DUI Field Sobriety Tests?

-In theory, FST's are administered to help police officers determine whether a driver is under the influence of alcohol.
-In reality, it's most likely that a police officer already made a decision whether a driver is under the influence long before any field sobriety tests are even performed.
+In theory, FSTs are administered to help police officers determine whether a driver is under the influence of alcohol.
+In reality, it's most likely that a police officer already decided whether a driver is under the influence long before any field sobriety tests are even performed.

-In other words, FST's are used more as a gathering evidence tool than to determine whether a driver is intoxicated.
+In other words, FSTs are used more as a gathering evidence tool than to determine whether a driver is intoxicated.
 It's true that if you refuse to submit to field sobriety tests, you will probably be facing an immediate DUI arrest.
-However, more importantly, it could also make the prosecutor's case against you substantially weaker – improving chances for a favorable outcome.
+However, more importantly, it could also make the prosecutor's case against you substantially weaker, improving your chances for a favorable outcome.

 If you are convicted of DUI in Los Angeles, in violation of California Vehicle Code 23152, the penalties will depend on a range of factors – such as DUI causing injury, prior DUI convictions, and blood alcohol concentration (BAC).